trygvebw/everydream/README.md

 ## Main features

 * **Supervised Learning** - Caption support reads the filename for each image as opposed to just token/class of dream booth implementations.
-This also means you can train multiple subjects, multiple artstyles, or whatever multiple-anything-you-want in one training session into one model, including the context around your characters, like their clothing, background, cityscapes, or the common artstyle shared across them.
+This also means you can train multiple subjects, multiple art styles, or whatever multiple-anything-you-want in one training session into one model, including the context around your characters, like their clothing, background, cityscapes, or the common artstyle shared across them.
 * **Multiple Aspect Ratios** - Supports everything from 1:1 (square) to 4:1 (super tall) or 1:4 (super wide) all at the same time with no fuss.
-* **Auto-Scaling** - Automatically scales the image to the aspect ratios of the model.
+* **Auto-Scaling** - Automatically resizes the image to the aspect ratios of the model.
 No need to crop or resize images.
 Just throw them in and let the code do the work.
-* **6 image batches** - Supports 6 images per batch on a 24GB GPU.
-Support for lower VRAM GPUs pending...
-* **Full unfrozen model** - The model is fully unfrozen for better training.
-* **Recursive load** - Loads all images in a directory and subdirectories so you can organize your data set however you like.
+* **Recursive load** - Loads all images in a folder and subfolders so you can organize your data set however you like.

 ## Onward to Every Dream
 This trainer is focused on enabling fine tuning with new training data plus weaving in original, ground truth images scraped from the web via Laion dataset or other publically available ML image sets.
 Compared to DreamBooth, concepts such as regularization have been removed in favor of support for adding back ground truth data (ex.
 Laion), and token/class concepts are removed and replaced by per-image captioning for training, more or less equal to how Stable Diffusion was trained itself.
 This is a shift back to the original training code and methodology for fine tuning for general cases.